The Battle of Dorking

-The Battle of Dorking: Reminiscences of a Volunteer is an 1871 novella by George Tomkyns Chesney, starting the genre of invasion literature and an important precursor of science fiction.
-Written just after the Prussian victory in the Franco-Prussian War, it describes an invasion of Britain by a German-speaking country referred to in oblique terms as The Other Power or The Enemy.
+The Battle of Dorking: Reminiscences of a Volunteer is an 1871 novella by George Chesney, starting the genre of invasion literature and an important precursor of science fiction.
+Written just after the German victory in the Franco-Prussian War, it describes an invasion of Britain by a German-speaking country referred to in oblique terms as The Other Power or The Enemy.

 Background

-Chesney was a captain in the Royal Engineers and had grown concerned over the ramshackle state of Britain's armed forces.
+Chesney was a captain in the Royal Engineers and had grown concerned over the (as he saw it) ramshackle state of Britain's armed forces.
 He used fiction as a device to promote his views after letters and journalism on the issue had failed to impress public opinion.
 The Franco-Prussian War (1870–1871) had just demonstrated the speed, superiority, and adaptability of the Prussian Army, which meant that Chesney's depiction of a fast-moving and determined invader hit a nerve.

 Plot

 The story is told as a narrative by an unnamed veteran who participated in the Battle of Dorking.
 He is recounting the final days before and during the invasion of Britain.
 It is addressed to his grandchildren as an event fifty years earlier.
 Beginning sometime after an event similar to the Franco-Prussian War, concerns grow with the mobilisation of armed forces near the Netherlands.
 The Royal Navy is destroyed by torpedoes, and an invasion force suddenly lands near Worthing, Sussex.

 Demilitarisation and lack of training force the army to mobilise auxiliary units from the general public, led by ineffective and inexperienced officers.
-The two armies converge outside Dorking, Surrey, where the British line is cut through by the advancing enemy and the survivors on the British side are forced to flee.
+The two armies converge outside Dorking, Surrey (located at a strategically vulnerable gap in the North Downs), where the British line is cut through by the advancing enemy and the survivors on the British side are forced to flee.

 The story ends with the conquest of Britain; the ransom the victors impose makes the country destitute (special comparison is made to France; likewise humiliated, but able to rise from the blow because its wealth is in its fields and size rather than colonies and business).
-The British Empire is broken up, with only Gibraltar and Malta retained by the victorious Germans.
-Canada and the West Indies are ceded to the United States.
-Australia, India, and Ireland are all granted independence.
-Ireland enters a lengthy civil war as a result.
+The British Empire is broken up, with only Gibraltar and Malta retained by Britain.
+Canada and the British West Indies are ceded to the United States.
+Australia, India, and Ireland are all granted independence; Ireland enters a lengthy civil war as a result.